 - Canon 50mm f/1.8 Lens– This is a fantastic little inexpensive lens.
 It is perfect if you do a lot of close up detail shots.
 If you’re trying to do full room shots, this lens may be a bit prohibitive because it’s hard to get a big area into the shot.

-- Manfrotto Tripod– As you’ll see in my tips below, I use my tripod all the time, and this one by Manfrotto is awesome.
+- Vanguard Alta Pro Tripod– As you’ll see in my tips below, I use my tripod all the time, and this one by Vanguard is awesome.

-- Cowboy Studio Light Kit– I definitely prefer to use natural light whenever possible, but there are a few areas in our townhouse that get absolutely 0 natural light, so for those I use this light kit.
-I also often use the artificial lights when I am shooting video.
+- Cowboy Studio Light Kit– I definitely prefer to use natural light whenever possible, but there are always a few areas in a house that get absolutely 0 natural light, so for those I use this light kit.

 My Top 5 Interior Photography Tips for Bloggers